justincoh/openSecrets/about.md

 I'm also working on a different, more helpful hover tooltip for the heatmapped . . . maps.
 Check back soon!

-Also, feel free to fork this from [github] and do your own thing.
+Also, feel free to show some love on [github] or fork it and do your own thing.